tmontes/python-wires/docs/source/support.rst

 Following a strict `Backwards Compatibility Policy`_, Python Wires strives to work on as many Python interpreters and underlying platforms as possible.
 For that, care is taken in crafting and maintaining a clean, documented code base, that respects and uses safe, non-depcrecated Python programming APIs and conventions.

-There is, however, a limited set of interpreters and platforms where development and automated testing takes place, under which "correctness assertions" [#correctness]_ and human based diagnostics can take place.
+There is, however, a limited set of interpreters and platforms where development and automated testing takes place; these are the only ones where, respectively, human based diagnostics are completed, and where "correctness assertions" [#correctness]_ can be made.

 .. important::